Vikas0693/kudvenkat-angular/readme-tutorial.md

 In below points * means important
+Little tweaks made by me are represented using $

 video 15: Creating custom validators
     a)look at required validator function of Validators class.We want our validator to look like that.